 “Trust me.
-I merely made up the name, White Wednesday, but not the concept which is a day when pure retail wishes come true.”
+I merely made up the name, White Wednesday, but not the concept which is: a day when pure retail wishes come true.”

-“Nobody shops on White Wednesday!”
+“Nobody shops on White Wednesday!” they jeered with doubts.

-Each store we went to was prepping for their Black Friday deals.
+Like the year prior, each store we went to was prepping for their Black Friday deals.
 Employees had mere hours to set us their store kiosks, displays, and signs for anticipated customers.
 Since the mall was thankfully closed on Thanksgiving, they had to get ready on Thanksgiving Eve.

-My girls and I ended up with an abundance of toothpick snacks from Hickory Farms and China Max.
+My girls and I still ended up with an abundance of toothpick snacks from Hickory Farms and China Max.
 At Starbucks, we only waited behind one cute couple named Doug and Dina.
 After all that, we shared an order of pretzel sticks and a lemonade.
 Life was lovely.